Zoo Career Explorers is perfect

 Beardsley Zoo’s Career Explorers is a year long program, meeting on Saturdays once a month (usually the 3rd Saturday), from 10:00am–11:30am.

-This program is a hybrid of on-line and in person fun and learning.
 In their first year, teens will participate in career workshops and staff shadow days, develop public presentations and create a year-end project.
 The career workshops run from January-August and cover 8 departments at the Zoo: animal care, education, administration, horticulture, marketing & development, maintenance, visitor services and vet care.
 At each workshop, a staff member from the department we are learning about will speak about their job and answer questions.
 Students will be given an activity that correlates to the work done by that department, and a hands-on project based on an animal of the student's choosing.

 In September, students will give their first presentation based on the projects completed throughout the career workshops.
 Explorers will present information on their animal covering the proper care, housing, husbandry, marketing, etc. in the Zoo setting.
-These presentations can be in person or on-line.

 In October and November Explorers will have the opportunity to do a half-day job shadow with a staff member in any of the departments covered during the year.